Give-Sentiment/.github/README.md

 4. **Make Atomic Commits**:
    - Commit single logical changes with clear, concise messages.
-   - Example: `git commit -m "fixed auth and added correct login timeout"`
+   - Example: `git commit -m "SNT-001`
+   - `dquote> fixed auth and added correct login timeout`
+   - `"`

 5. **Push Branch**:
    - Push your branch to the remote repository.
-   - Example: `git push origin feature/SNT-001-add-login-page`
+   - Example: `git push origin feature/SNT-001-add-login-page` for the first commit to your branch (or it'll prompt you to set upstream)
+   - Review **CLI Commits** above after your branch is upstream.

 6. **Create Pull Request (PR)**:
    - Navigate to the repository on GitHub.